 - 6. Successful oral defense of the dissertation before the dissertation advisory committee and presentation of the results of the dissertation research in a seminar before the department of medicinal and biological chemistry. - 7.
 Acceptance of the dissertation by the Ph.D. dissertation adviser and the dissertation advisory committee. - 8.
-Maintenance of a GPA of 3.0 or higher.
+Maintenance of a cumulative graduate GPA of 3.0 or higher. - 9.
+Three semesters of experience as a teaching assistant.
+The program believes experience in teaching is critical to solidifying the student's understanding of the basics of the field and improving communication skills.